JayCeee213/Vanguard-Intelligence/README.md

 # Vanguard Intelligence

- Discord Bot developed to automate tasks & increase productivity in the "PV Cav" discord server for playing the game "War of Rights"
+Data repository for a Discord Bot developed to automate tasks & increase productivity in the "PV Cav" discord server for playing the game "War of Rights"

 Functions: